pikulbrita/notes/README.md

 # 2023-11-18
 - "Today's programming wisdom is to embrace simplicity and readability in your code.
 Writing clean, concise, and well-organized code not only makes it easier for others to understand and maintain, but also helps you avoid bugs and errors.
 Remember, code is read much more often than it is written, so always strive to make it as clear and straightforward as possible."

+# 2023-11-19
+- "Today's programming wisdom is to focus on writing clean, maintainable, and efficient code.
+This means using appropriate data structures and algorithms, following coding best practices, and commenting your code thoroughly.
+It also means continuously learning and staying up-to-date with the latest technologies and techniques in your field.
+Lastly, it's important to embrace collaboration and seek feedback from others to improve your skills and produce better code."